Email & communications policy template

 What's included in this template

-A comprehensive framework for professional email communication
+A complete framework for professional, compliant email use

 Purpose & scope